I5UCC/VRCThumbParamsOSC/README.md

 # VRCThumbParamsOSC
 VRChat OSC program that makes Valve Index and Oculus Touch controller thumb positions and Trigger values accessible in Avatar V3 Parameters.

-This program just opens a console application with no output, it doesn't really need any UI but I might add something soon.

 ## Use

 Just run the ***ThumbParamsOSC.exe*** and you are all set! <br/>